theMasix/telegram-scdl/README.md

 - Step 1:
   Update your package.json to new app version
-- Step 2 (send Dockerfile to fandogh create new image):
+- Step 2 (send Dockerfile to fandogh creates new image):

   `fandogh image publish --version <your-app-new-version>`